don/ITP-DeviceToDatabase/07_AWS/logging.md

 ![](img/log-kinesis-role.png)

 Create the delivery stream and then switch back to the AWS IoT rule tab.
 Refresh the stream names and choose the `mqtt-log` stream.
 Set the separator to newline.
-Create a new role, MqttLogRole and press the add action button.
+Create a new role `MqttLogRole` and press the "Add action" button.

 ![](img/log-action.png)

-Press the Create rule button to finish creating the rule.
+Press the "Create rule" button to finish creating the rule.

 The rule has been deployed and is collecting data.
 Wait 120 seconds for Firehose to write a record to the S3 bucket.
 The log files will be prefixed by year, month, day, and hour.
 Download a log file to view the contents.